Shoresh613/rocm-strix-halo/README.md

 ### Making 6.14 default

-Skip this step if you are on the correct kernel.
-But if you for some reason are not here's how to make it the default kernel.
+Skip this step if you are on the correct kernel after a reboot.
+But if you for some reason are not, here's how to make it the default kernel.

 First, check the exact name of the kernel using: